iamdtang/skaterdav85.github.io/_posts/2018-02-25-react-patterns-in-ember-render-props.md

 keywords: react patterns, ember, render props
 ---

 Lately I've been hearing a lot about various component patterns in React.
-I was curious about what problems they were trying to solve and what the equivalent was in Ember.
-One pattern that keeps coming up a lot is the Render Props pattern.
+One pattern that has been coming up is the Render Props pattern.
+I was curious about what problem it solves and what the equivalent is in Ember.

 The [React docs](https://reactjs.org/docs/render-props.html) describe Render Props as: